-The result of a single backup operation (p.
-196).
-Physically, it is a file or a tape record that contains a copy of the backed up data as of specific date and time.
+A backup is the result of a single backup operation (p.
+168).
+Physically, it is a file or a tape record that contains a copy of the backed up data as of a specific date and time.
 Backup files created by Acronis Backup & Recovery 10 have a TIB extension.
-The TIB files resulting from backup consolidation (p.
-200) are also called backups.
+The TIB files which are the result of a backup export (p.
+175) or consolidation (p.
+172) are also called backups.